 Nonetheless, if you do decide to submit a Hague Convention application, you must do so as soon as possible after a wrongful retention or abduction has taken place.
 Notably, the success of a Hague Convention application may decrease if the filing occurs more than a year after the abduction, as the offending parent may argue that the child has settled into new circumstances.
 Also, a parent does not need to have a custody order in place as a prerequisite for filing under the Hague Convention.
 In any case, a delay in filing can negatively affect the outcome of the application.

-Where Can I find International Divorce Law Experts?
+Where Can I find Experienced International Divorce Law Attorneys?

 In today’s global community, international marriages pose significant hurdles on clients and family law attorneys.
 Legal counsel may have little experience regarding the complex role an international context places on representing their clients.
 Moreover, such a representation may require a strong sensibility for differing languages, cultures, and religions, in addition to international conventions, treaties, and the laws and norms of multiple nation states.
 Ideally, international law attorneys should be versed in both common law and civil law systems.